 - I value the privacy and peace of mind (mine or others’), so you will receive materials from me only when I have something to say

-- I read all the messages I get through the website or on Facebook and I do my best to reply to all as soon as possible
+- I read all the messages I get via the website or on Facebook and I do my best to reply to all as soon as possible

-- My man and I have been together since 2007 and we have 4 cats (never a dull moment in our house)
+- My man and I have been together since 2007 and we have a cat

 - I love learning different things from different areas of life.
 Sometimes I decide to apply those learnings like I did with this website – it’s a DIY project and I am really proud of it. 🙂